HarrisSidiropoulos/traffic-lights-app/README.md

 ### Graph-Based E2E Testing

 The project uses XState's `@xstate/graph` library to automatically generate test paths based on the state machine definition.

+#### How Path Generation Works

+Each "path" represents a unique sequence of state transitions in the traffic light state machine, starting from the initial state.
+A path is made up of steps, where each step records:

+- The current state (e.g., `green`, `yellow`, `red`)
+- The event that triggered the transition (e.g., `PEDESTRIAN_REQUEST`, timer events)

+By traversing the state machine graph, the test suite generates all possible paths, including both automatic transitions (like timers) and user-triggered events (like pressing the pedestrian button).
+The tests then simulate these event sequences in the UI, verifying that the system behaves as expected at every step.

+**Example Path:**

+1. Start in `green` (initial state)
+2. Event: `PEDESTRIAN_REQUEST` → transition to `yellow`
+3. Event: timer expires → transition to `red`

+This approach ensures that both typical and edge-case scenarios are covered, and that the implementation always matches the state machine model.

 This approach provides several advantages:

 - **Complete Coverage**: Automatically tests all possible state transitions and paths through the traffic light system
 - **Model-Based Testing**: Tests are derived directly from the XState machine definition, ensuring consistency between implementation and testing